vmware-archive/vmware-pks-deploy/bootstrap/README.md

 ## Capture an ovf

-You can capture an ovf from the bootstraped VM for future deploys without waiting for the bootstrap procss to download and configure everything.
+You can capture an ovf from the bootstrapped VM for future deploys without waiting for the bootstrap process to download and configure everything.

 ``` bash
 govc vm.power -off pks-bootstrapper